nylonplastic/Nylon-Plastic/README.md

 ## 🔗 Related Resources

-- [3D Printing Service](https://nylonplastic.com/category/3d-printing-service/) – Fast-turnaround prototyping and small-batch production
+For more detailed information on nylon filament properties, drying techniques, and advanced printing tips, explore our [3D Printing Service](https://nylonplastic.com/category/3d-printing-service/) – where we apply these settings to real-world projects.

-- [Nylon Plastic Granules](https://nylonplastic.com/category/nylon-plastic-granules/) – Engineering-grade raw materials for injection molding and extrusion
+If you're looking for engineering-grade raw materials, check out our [Nylon Plastic Granules](https://nylonplastic.com/category/nylon-plastic-granules/) for injection molding and extrusion.

-- [Nylon Plastic Main Website](https://nylonplastic.com/) – Explore all filaments, guides, and industrial solutions
+Visit our [Main Website](https://nylonplastic.com/) for the full range of filaments, technical datasheets, and industrial solutions.

 ---